About the Journal

 Conflict of Interest Policy for Editors of Canadian Acoustics journal

 In what follows below, the word Editor(s) applies to the editor-in-chief, the deputy editor and the fifteen associate editors of the Canadian Acoutics journal, as listed in the journal website at jcaa.caa-aca.ca, under Home>About the journal.
 A paper submitted by one of the Editors will be handled by another Editor who is not at the same institution.
 The other Editor will select reviewers and make all decisions on the paper.
 The decision process will be handled in such a way that the submitting Editor does not have access to information or correspondence relating to the submission.
-In the case where the submitting Editor is the Editor-in-Chief, for technical reasons related to the credential structure of Open Journal System the editorial & publishing software used by Canadian Acoustics, the decision process will be handled in such a way that he does not alter the information or correspondence relating to the submission.
+In the case where the submitting Editor is the Editor-in-Chief, for technical reasons related to the credential structure of Open Journal System the editorial & publishing software used by Canadian Acoustics, the decision process ensures that the Editor-in-Chief cannot access or modify submission-related information or correspondence.

 If an Editor feels that there is likely to be a perception of a conflict of interest in relation to their handling of a submission, they will declare it to the other Editors, and the paper will be handled in the same way as described above.